 Dear Smithfield Staff and Families,

-This 23rd edition of the weekly Return to School report includes our weekly report on COVID cases, high school programming, the roles of the district and RIDOH during case investigation, updates on winter athletics, and general reminders.
+This 19th edition of the weekly Return to School report includes our weekly report on COVID cases, expectations for attendance, more on the case investigation process, and general reminders.

 A Weekly Report on COVID Cases